bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 package.json

-bun create foo elsewhere on your file system to verify that Bun is correctly finding your local template.
+bun create foo elsewhere on your file system to verify that Bun finds your local template.

 Setup logic